VIS-2473

 Course Website

 Designers often draw space digitally, and virtual reality creates vivid illusions of spatial experience.
-In an age of AI, this course uses freehand drawing to reconnect with the direct, here-and-now, bodily sensations that structure and inform not only these digital “spaces,” but also the actual environments produced by architects, landscape designers, and urban planners.
-Architectural historian and theorist Zeynep Çelik Alexander calls these wordless experiences of space “kinaesthetic knowing” and notes that they are a strong undercurrent in design practice and education.
-Visually articulating physical space-sensations can enrich any mode of creativity.
+In an age of AI, how can we reconnect with the direct, here-and-now, bodily sensations that structure and inform these digital “spaces”?
+This course uses freehand charcoal drawing to activate wordless, multisensory experiences of space.
+Architectural historian and theorist Zeynep Çelik Alexander calls this “kinaesthetic knowing” and notes that it has long been an undercurrent in design education and practice.
+Visually articulating such spatial sensations can enrich any mode of creativity.